 Earth Systems: 3209

-Note: The remaining two Science credits to be chosen from the highest Science mark in level 1, 2 or 3
+Note: The remaining two Science credits to be chosen from the highest Science mark in level 1, 2 or 3.

-2. Comprehensive Arts and Science (CAS) Transition
+2. College Transition (prior to 2024, students would have completed Comprehensive Arts and Science (CAS) Transition)

-Comprehensive Arts and Science (Transition) Certificate with the following courses:
+College Transition Certificate with the following courses:

 i.
-Math (60% minimum)
+Math (60% MINIMUM)

 MA1040,